-The NorMIC series of workshops aims to teach biological researchers (PhD students, postdocs and young PIs) the principles of biological microscopes and image processing.
+The NorMIC series of workshops aims to teach biological researchers (PhD students, engineers, postdocs and young PIs) the principles of biological microscopes and image processing.

 Bioimaging has become a potent and popular tool for biological researchers.
 However, many biologists that regularly use imaging don’t fully understand the basic principles of how the technology works.
 This can cause issues as, unlike other techniques such as a Western Blot, mistakes made in bioimaging are not immediately obvious to the untrained eye.
 Correctly processing generated images can also cause issues if the researcher has not been properly trained.